Healthdirect Free Australian health advice you can count on.

 How is menopause diagnosed?

-There isn’t a specific test for menopause.
-Your doctor will help you determine if you are menopausal based on how frequent your periods are and what symptoms you are experiencing.
-Menopause is confirmed 12 months after your last period.
-Blood tests are unlikely to accurately predict menopause.
+There isn't a specific test for menopause.
+Your doctor will help you work out if you are menopausal based on your symptoms and medical history.

 How is menopause treated?